 I am a Ph.D. alumni and successfully defended my dissertation, "Game On: Medieval Players and their Texts," in the Department of English at the University of British Columbia in 2017.
 I received an M.A. in English at the University of Victoria in 2008 and an Honours B.A. with distinction in English and Business Administration at Wilfrid Laurier University in 2007.
 I have spoken at over twenty conferences around the world and won awards for my research...and moose calling.
 I consider myself incredibly fortunate because my job enables me to do what I love.
 Medieval manuscripts and modern UX design seem to encompass separate interests, but they are tied together by the ways in which different technologies create experiences for readers, players, and users.
 I am also an aspiring game designer and occasionally dabble in Unity, Blender, and Construct2.

 Email me for research possibilities, talks, work inquiries, or to say hello: email@example.com

 View my Academic Curriculum Vitae »

 I am originally from Northern Ontario, Canada and am currently living in the Pacific-Northwest.
 Growing up in the rugged lakes and woods of the North taught me how to build fire, track animals in the snow, catch (and clean) fish, and hunt partridge.
 My aesthetic often retains an earthy, rustic-chic look.
 I am happily married and live with four birds (two conures, one white-bellied Caique, and one Grey-Headed Cape Parrot).
 Outdoors, I enjoy hiking, camping, running, and exploring the wilderness.
 Birding is almost an obsession all its own.
 I also love to fish and will go fishing whenever and whenever the opportunity arises.
-Indoors, I am an avid gamer (my favourite game of all time is Dragon Warrior), yarn spinner (wool, not tales), and amateur rare book and game collector, especially works by William Morris.
+Indoors, I am an avid gamer (my favourite game of all time is Dragon Warrior), yarn spinner (wool, not tales), and rare book and game collector, especially works by William Morris.
 I also play Irish traditional music on the tinwhistle and Uilleann Pipes and I am attempting to learn the ukulele.
 Sessions are fantastic places to meet fellow musicians and learn new tunes, and I can occasionally be found in a pub whistling a few jigs!